polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Submission Format.md

 - **Double-Check:** Before submitting, review your repository to ensure everything is in place and functioning as expected.
 - **Engage with the Community:** Share your project with fellow participants and gather feedback to make last-minute improvements.
-- **Stay Informed:** Keep an eye on PIT announcements for any last-minute changes or updates to the submission process.
+- **Stay Informed:** Keep an eye on Polyverse announcements for any last-minute changes or updates to the submission process.

 Note: Projects that can successfully onboard broader community to try out their application will be prioritized in the evaluation process.

-Thank you for participating in the PIT.
+Thank you for participating in the Polyverse.
 We look forward to seeing your innovative solutions and wish you the best of luck!